Introduction and Table of Contents

 If you have some time at the end of class, you can play “Grill the teacher.
 Give your students a few minutes to ask you any question they want about you or the course.
 If a student goes overboard, you can always say “that’s a bit too personal.”
 Next question.

-I’m going to start with some checking for understanding about artificial and natural selection.
+I’m going to start with some checking for understanding of artificial and natural selection.
 Note that we’ll cover natural selection again when we study evolution in unit 7.
 For now, my goal is for students to know enough about natural selection so that when we study enzymes, they can explain things like why the shape of an enzyme complements its substrate.
 Or, when we learn about SARS-CoV-2, to explain why the spike protein of SARS-CoV-2 complements the shape of the ACE receptor, etc., why new variants of SARS-CoV-2 are arising and spreading through various populations.

 Use this link to find out about how the AP Biology Learning Journal works.
 Today is the day when I’m going to dive in, introduce the journal, and have my students get started.
 By the end of this lesson, my students will have: